Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 ### The native send helper methods

-The following code shows an example of how to perform the following actions
+A send involves the following actions:

- * create and serialize headers.
+ * Create and serialize headers.
- * write a message body directly to RabbitMQ.
+ * Write a message body directly to RabbitMQ.

 #### In C&#35;